germs-lab/SOPs/HazardousShipping.md

+# Hazardous Shipping Protocol

+This SOP describes how to send samples with dry ice.
+We use this to mail, for example, DNA to Wafergen or ANL for sequencing.

 1. To send out samples with dry ice, it is categorized as Hazardous Material Shipping, which is under strict regulation.
 Please follow the next several steps.

-*	Go to Hazardous Materials Shipping in Environment Health and Safety. https://www.ehs.iastate.edu/hazmat-ship
+*	Go to Hazardous Materials Shipping in ]Environment Health and Safety](https://www.ehs.iastate.edu/hazmat-ship)
 *	Click “online submission system” to go https://shipping.ehs.iastate.edu/user-index